-Our diverse group of mentors each received several weeks of intensive training on practices critical to youth development, mentorship, and diversity.
+Our diverse group of mentors each receives several weeks of intensive training on practices critical to youth development, mentorship and diversity.

 Offerings and activities include but are not limited to:

-Here are the thoughts of one of many families who have benefitted from the full-range of services offered by RPP:
+Here are the thoughts of one of the many families who have benefited from the full range of services offered by RPP: